Moving in to Points West Living

 To start the process, contact the General Manager in your community.

 Any move can be daunting, but at the same time it’s an exciting new beginning.
 Think about new and renewed friendships, the great food, and the comfortable home that awaits you.
 Here are a few transition tips.

 When your accommodations have been confirmed, you’ll receive your community’s Resident Handbook so you can get the feel for the life and service options in your new home.
 Once you’ve had a chance to read through that information, you (or your designate) will be asked to sign residency and payment agreements.

 Unless you’ve already downsized to a small apartment or condo, this is your chance to choose your most favorite belongings to bring with you.
 Once you’ve viewed your suite (or a similar one), you’ll have a better sense of which precious items you will want or need with you in your new space.
-There is a lot of great information online about downsizing.
-Here are a few recommended sites:

 For Family Members:

 When the big day arrives, you can be confident you will receive a warm and personal welcome from everyone in your new home.